GIST-NJU/RestCT/exp/README.md

 ### 1. GitLab

-We rely on Docker to deploy GitLab in the local environemnt.
+We rely on Docker to deploy GitLab in the local environment.
 Run the following command to download and start a GitLab container (this initialization process may take several minutes, please wait until the status of the container becomes *healthy*):

 ```bash
 sudo docker run --detach \